-Today's identity systems are faced with a multitude of challenges due to the centralised nature of the internet.
-The internet was initially developed without the human in the loop.
-However, with the exponential growth of the online usage, evolution of decentralised systems and the power of cloud and edge computing has made the centralised model obsolete for many future online applications.
-In order to develop a usable and interoperable decentralised future internet, some of the identity challenges that exist today need to be addressed.
-These include:
+Today's digital systems are faced with a multitude of challenges due to the centralised nature of the Internet.
+The Internet was initially developed without the human in the loop.
+However, with the exponential growth of online usage, evolution of decentralised systems and the power of cloud and edge computing has made the centralised model obsolete for many future online applications.
+In order to develop effective user privacy preserving and state-of-the-art consent- based data management, the following challenges that exist today need to be addressed: